A diagrammatic approach to reflection functors: Monoidality

 Case 2. $j \neq i$.
 Consider the following diagram:

-We need to prove the red face commutes.
-It is easy to see that all the other side faces and the bottom face are commutative (there are eight such faces).
+We need to prove the thick face commutes.
+It is easy to see that all the other side faces (there are eight in total) and the bottom face are commutative.
 The top face also commutes by the same reasoning as in Case 1.
 Hence, the assertion follows.